Madagascar: Urbanization and Rural Development

 Study rapid urbanization and rural development efforts in Madagascar while exploring the country’s diversity and rich cultural heritage.

-Coursework includes a seminar on urban and rural perspectives of community development, a course on research methods and ethics, language instruction in both French and Malagasy, and an Independent Study Project (ISP).
+Coursework comprises a seminar on urbanization and rural development, a research methods and ethics course, language instruction in both French and Malagasy, and an Independent Study Project (ISP).
 See program syllabi.

 Topics of study include: